 This question is very vague.
 If he has rights to see the child through a court order, he should exercise those rights by visiting with the child.
 If he neglects to exercise his rights to visitation with the child, that is very disheartening for the child.
 If there is a court order and the wife...Read more »

 Generally, a prior marriage has no relevance on a present marriage or divorce action.
 It isn't something that "shows up" per se.
 It is usually something that may be known by the parties through certain marital disclosures during the course of the marriage.
-If you have never revealed to your...Read more »
+If you have never...Read more »

 This question is difficult to answer due to the lack of facts.
 For example, a party is entitled to part of the marital estate accumulated during the course of the marriage.
 In Pennsylvania, this can include the increase in value of property owned, pensions, retirement, and other assets.
 Under...Read more »